Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Introduction

-Based on our theory as a guiding principle, we develop an effective OSR model.
-Our theory suggests which model components are more beneficial than others for OSR under the new perspective of Jacobian norm of representation.
-Particularly: \begin{itemize} \item We justify the loss function as an effective unknown class detector since the loss can capture the trend of the Jacobian norm, which is a main factor that separates the known from the unknown. \item We justify the usage of the OvR loss and the insertion of margin in the class similarity for improving the OSR performance.
-Termed by the marginal one-vs-rest (m-OvR), it improves inter-class separation.
-In addition, it resolves the prototype misalignment issue, enhancing the effectiveness of the loss-based unknown class detector for OSR.
+\item Based on the integral role of inter-class learning for the unknown class segregation, we devise a marginal one-vs-rest (m-OvR) loss that can induce strong inter-class separation within the known classes.
+We further integrate the model loss with auxiliary techniques that can enhance the unknown class segregation via the Jacobian norm difference. \end{enumerate}

-\item We include weight decay, auxiliary self-supervision, and data augmentation in our method as they are shown to improve the Jacobian norm difference. \end{itemize} \end{enumerate}
+We highlight that our primary objective is not to advance the state-of-the-art in the field.
+Rather, our foremost contribution lies in providing a theoretical elucidation of how a model gains awareness of the unknown through closed-set metric learning.
+Additional contributions encompass the empirical validation of our theoretical framework, as well as an examination of prevalent deep learning methodologies within the context of our proposed theory.

-We highlight that our main objective is not to push the state-of-the-art; instead, \textbf{our main contribution is a theoretical understanding of the emergent phenomenon that a closed-set model trained by metric learning becomes aware of the unknown}.
-Other contributions include the empirical verification of our theory and analysis of widely-used deep learning techniques in the new light of our theory.
-To our knowledge, we are the first to study OSR representation based on its Jacobian norm.
+To the best of our knowledge, this is the inaugural study to investigate open set recognition (OSR) representations in relation to their Jacobian norm.